 Juggling a career and the responsibility to care for aging parents can stretch any family caregiver’s financial and emotional resources.
-As 2050 approaches, the population of seniors over the age of 65 will more than double here in the United States, making it necessary for adult children to provide some form of home health care for their elderly parents—even while working.
+The 2020 census found that 1 in 6 U.S. citizens are above the age of 65 and with more people in the Baby Boomer generation reaching retirement age each year, the stress for working adults who care for their elderly parents will increase.
+This makes it necessary for adult children to provide some form of home care for their elderly parents—even while working.

 Adult children who are invested in their careers are likely to feel the pressures of providing for their aging loved ones while simultaneously remaining fully productive in the office.
 At first glance, it seems this balancing act will leave one commitment without full attention.